Bituminous waterproofing: Function

-The rapid application of waterproof or water-resistant roofing underlay protects the roof deck during construction until the roofing material is applied and is required for roofs required to meet Underwriters Laboratory (UL) fire ratings.
+The rapid application of waterproof or water-resistant roofing underlay protects the roof deck during construction until the roofing material is applied.
+It is required for roofs required to meet Underwriters Laboratory (UL) fire ratings.
 The separation of the roof covering from the roof deck protects the roof covering from resins in some sheathing materials and cushions unevenness and old nails and splinters in re-roofing applications.
 The underlayment also sheds any water which penetrates the roof covering from an ordinary leak, a leak from wind-driven rain or snow, wind damage to the roof covering, or ice dams.
 However, the application of underlays may increase the roof temperature, which is the leading cause of ageing of asphalt shingles.
 Not installing an underlay may void the roof covering warranty.

 Weights and grades

 Felt paper is available in several grades, the most common being Type 1—commonly called 15-pound (15#) or No. 15 (#15)—and Type 2—commonly called 30-pound (30#) or No. 30 (#30).
 The weight designations originated with organic base felt weighing 15 or 30 pounds per 100 sq. ft.
-(15 lb or 30 lb per 100 sqft).
+(0.73 or 1.46 kg per m^{2}).
 However, modern base felts are made of lighter-weight fibre, so the weight designations, though common colloquially, are no longer literally accurate.
 A heavier class of materials with a similar construction but designed for civil engineering, environmental protection, and mining applications are known as Bituminous Geomembranes (BGMs).
-BGMs are distinguished in part by larger roll widths which can exceed 5m and substantial thickness of up to 6.0mm.
+BGMs are distinguished in part by larger roll widths which can exceed 5 m and substantial thickness of up to 6.0 mm.

 Another basic designation is organic or inorganic.
 Organic felt paper has a base material made with formerly living materials such as rag fibre, hessian (burlap), or cellulose fibres (wood, or jute).
-Organic felt papers are now considered obsolete, having dwindled to just five percent of the market by 1987.
+Organic felt papers are now considered obsolete, having dwindled to just 5% of the United States market by 1987.
 Inorganic base products are polyester, glass fibre developed in the 1950s, and historically, asbestos mat.
-Polyester mat is weaker and less chemically stable than fibreglass but because it is cheap is gaining market share.
+Polyester mat is weaker and less chemically stable than fibreglass, but because it is cheap it has gained market share.
 Polyester mat is primarily used with the more flexible modified-bitumen felt products.
-Asbestos mat was the first inorganic base material but was outlawed in the 1980s for health reasons but is still in use on some buildings.
+Asbestos mat was the first inorganic base material, but was outlawed in the 1980s for health reasons; however it is still in use on some buildings.
 Inorganic felts are lighter, more tear-resistant, more fire-resistant, and do not absorb water.
 Another type of felt paper is perforated for use in built-up roofing and is not for use as a water-resistant underlay.